 The Phase I and Phase II drilling programs at Eskay Creek were designed to add confidence to areas of open pit constrained Inferred resources through infill drilling.
-During the option period with Barrick Gold Inc. ("Barrick"), a wholly-owned subsidiary of Barrick Gold Corporation, Skeena was restricted from drilling within 25 metres of existing mine development (the Development Buffer) - areas that were expected to be above average grade.
-Following completion of the process to acquire a 100% interest in the Eskay Creek project from Barrick, Skeena initiated the Phase II infill drilling program within the 25 metre Development Buffer.
-The two drilling phases were completed in January 2021, and the new data was incorporated into the Eskay Creek resource update in Q1 2021, and PFS.
-A 5,257 metre infill program was completed via 45 surface drill holes to upgrade outstanding pit constrained inferred resources in H2 2021.
-Additional drilling related studies expected to occur in 2022 are related to exploration (~60,000 metres), geotechnical and hydrogeological investigations as well as a smaller component of condemnation drilling proximal to the planned mine infrastructure.
+During the option period with Barrick Gold Inc. ("Barrick"), a wholly-owned subsidiary of Barrick Gold Corporation, Skeena was restricted from drilling within 25 metres of existing mine development (the "Development Buffer") - areas that were expected to be above average grade (Phase I).
+Following completion of the process to acquire a 100% interest in the Eskay Creek project from Barrick, Skeena initiated the Phase II infill drilling program within the Development Buffer.
+The second phase of drilling was completed in January 2021, and the new data was incorporated into the Eskay Creek resource update in Q1 2021, and the PFS.
+Due to the intersection of new peripheral mineralization, a follow up 5,257 metre infill program was completed via 45 surface drill holes to upgrade outstanding pit constrained inferred resources in H2 2021.
+Additional drilling related studies in 2022 are related to exploration (~55,000 metres), and geotechnical and hydrogeological investigations.